Savory Garden Zucchini Casserole

 And here’s a little secret – if you’ve got leftover cornbread sitting around, this is a perfect way to give it new life.
 Just crumble it up and you’re halfway there.
 Trust me, once you try this, it might become your new go-to side dish too.

-Why You’ll Love This Zucchini Cornbread Casserole
+This Makes the Zucchini Cornbread Casserole a Perfect Choice

-- Vegetable-packed comfort food – This casserole sneaks in plenty of vegetables while still tasting like a cozy, cheesy cornbread that everyone will enjoy.
+• Vegetable-packed comfort food – This casserole sneaks in plenty of vegetables while still tasting like a cozy, cheesy cornbread that everyone will enjoy.

-- Make-ahead friendly – You can prep all the ingredients in advance and even assemble the whole casserole the night before – perfect for busy weeknight planning.
+• Make-ahead friendly – You can prep all the ingredients in advance and even assemble the whole casserole the night before – perfect for busy weeknight planning.

-- Great for garden surplus – If you’re swimming in summer zucchini, this recipe helps you use up 3½ cups in one delicious dish that doesn’t taste like you’re eating vegetables.
+• Great for garden surplus – If you’re swimming in summer zucchini, this recipe helps you use up 3½ cups in one delicious dish that doesn’t taste like you’re eating vegetables.

-- Simple ingredients – Most of these ingredients are pantry and fridge staples, with the cornbread mix doing a lot of the heavy lifting for you.
+• Simple ingredients – Most of these ingredients are pantry and fridge staples, with the cornbread mix doing a lot of the heavy lifting for you.

-- Customizable heat level – You can adjust the spiciness by keeping or removing the jalapeño seeds, making it perfect for both spice lovers and those who prefer milder flavors.
+• Customizable heat level – You can adjust the spiciness by keeping or removing the jalapeño seeds, making it perfect for both spice lovers and those who prefer milder flavors.

-For this casserole, medium-sized zucchini (about 7-8 inches long) are your best bet since they’re usually less watery and have smaller seeds than the giant ones you might find in late summer.
-When shopping, look for firm zucchini with smooth, dark green skin – avoid any with soft spots or wrinkles.
 Since this recipe calls for grated zucchini, the most important step is draining it well – after grating, put the zucchini in a clean kitchen towel or several layers of cheesecloth and squeeze out as much liquid as you can.
-This extra step prevents your casserole from becoming soggy and helps concentrate the zucchini’s mild flavor.

 This casserole is pretty adaptable and you can make several swaps based on what you have in your kitchen:

-- Zucchini: You can swap zucchini with yellow summer squash, or even use a mix of both.
+• Zucchini: You can swap zucchini with yellow summer squash, or even use a mix of both.
 Just make sure to drain them really well to avoid a soggy casserole.

-- Cheddar cheese: While cheddar gives the best flavor, you can use Monterey Jack, Colby, or a Mexican cheese blend.
+• Cheddar cheese: While cheddar gives the best flavor, you can use Monterey Jack, Colby, or a Mexican cheese blend.
 For a spicier kick, try pepper jack cheese.

-- Corn kernels: Fresh, frozen, or canned corn all work well – just make sure to drain canned corn thoroughly.
+• Corn kernels: Fresh, frozen, or canned corn all work well – just make sure to drain canned corn thoroughly.
 You can even skip the corn if you prefer.

-- Jalapeño: Feel free to use canned green chiles, serrano peppers, or skip the peppers altogether if you don’t like heat.
+• Jalapeño: Feel free to use canned green chiles, serrano peppers, or skip the peppers altogether if you don’t like heat.
 You could also add a dash of cayenne pepper instead.

-- Corn muffin mix: This is pretty important for the texture and structure of the casserole, but different brands will work.
+• Corn muffin mix: This is pretty important for the texture and structure of the casserole, but different brands will work.
 Just stick to the 8.5-ounce size to keep the proportions right.

-- White onion: Yellow or red onions work just as well, or you could use 1 cup of sliced green onions for a milder flavor.
+• White onion: Yellow or red onions work just as well, or you could use 1 cup of sliced green onions for a milder flavor.

 Keep Fresh: This zucchini cornbread casserole stays good in the fridge for up to 4 days when kept in an airtight container.
 I like to portion it out into individual servings – it makes grabbing lunch the next day super easy!